dgatf/sct101ctm/README.md

-# Install Ubuntu Budgie 19.04/19.10 on Schneider SCT101CTM
+# Ubuntu Budgie 19.04/19.10 on Schneider SCT101CTM

 This document describes the process to install Ubuntu Budgie 19.04 on Schneider SCT101CTM.
 It is required a working installation of Ubuntu (or virtual machine) to prepare the bootable USB.
-Installation of regular Ubuntu 19.04 is similar but it is slow with 2GB RAM.
+Installation of regular Ubuntu and Xubuntu is similar.
+Regular Ubuntu is slow with 2GB RAM.
 The same process applies for 19.10 versions

 ## Prepare bootable USB on a Ubuntu installation